h3rald/litestore/src/admin/md/admin_app.md

 ## Administration App

-A simple but fully-functional administration app can be used to manage LiteStore data stores.
+A simple, *slightly* dated, but fully-functional administration app can be used to manage LiteStore data stores.
 This app can simply be imported into a data store file and then run via LiteStore.

 ### Obtaining and Running the Administration App